usualketchup/EmployeeTracker/README.md

 * The application has a `Queries.json` file that holds all queries and `Action.json` that has all functions and retrieves queries from respective file.
 The `app.json` renders all inquirer prompts and displays all results.
 The `Question.json` holds all choices for users.
 There are three i.e ,department , employee and role Classes being used by `controller.json` file.

-* There is a `seed.sql` file  and `schema.sql`being pre-populated database.
+* There is a `allinfo.sql` file that SQL Workbench uses.
 This makes development of individual features much easier.

 ## User Story